 As well as the recognition board, there may be times that children have shown exceptional pro-social behaviour, gone above and beyond in a different way or improved a certain aspect of their behaviour where before they may have struggled.
 In this scenario, we may send a thank you postcard home, text a parent/ carer to share our recognition of this or spend some time with the child talking about their achievement.
 As mentioned previously, each child is unique and therefore the reward they may like to receive will equally have to be different for each individual.
 Occasionally, we will share acts of recognition on our social media pages.
+Additionally, those children who go above and beyond will be invited to Hot Chocolate Fridays to celebrate their accomplishments.

 We understand that celebrating our children's achievements is important to build their self-esteem and internal motivation.
-Therefore, during the year there will be set times for each class, approximately three times per year, to conduct a celebration of their work.
+Therefore, in addition to the weekly celebration assembly, during the year there will be set times for each class, approximately three times per year, to conduct a celebration of their work.
 This will be held in their classroom or the hall space and their parents will be invited along to attend.
 It will be an opportunity for the teacher to share: